Archaeology at Memorial

-Our interests cover a wide range, from the study of ancient Native cultures, through the historical archaeology of European expansion, to downed World War II aircraft.
+Our interests cover a wide range, from the study of ancient Aboriginal cultures, through the historical archaeology of European expansion, to downed World War II aircraft.

 Today, the faculty offers undergraduate, Master's and PhD programs in archaeology and bioarchaeology.
 Students have access to state of the art laboratory facilities and collection rooms.
 Memorial also now boasts the only PhD program in historical archaeology in Canada, outside of Quebec.